samiksha-badgujar/Smart-Attendance-Management-System-using-Face-Recognition/README.md

 * An inbuilt file 'data/haarcascade_frontalface_default.xml' is used to save the captured face features of the new user.
 This data is saved in a pickle file.

-* Next, test.py file is to be executed where the actual prediction of the user's face takes place.
+* Next, the test.py file is to be executed where the actual prediction of the user's face takes place.

 * Code Description.pdf file contains detailed working of the code.